Knowledge Hub / 7 Smart Alternatives to Parent PLUS Loans

 7 Smart Alternatives to Parent PLUS Loans

-Reasons to avoid Parent PLUS Loans
+Reasons to Avoid Parent PLUS Loans

-7 alternatives to Parent PLUS Loans
+7 Alternatives to Parent PLUS Loans

 1. Grants

-Make sure your child fills out the Free Application for Federal Student Aid (FAFSA).
+Make sure your child completes the Free Application for Federal Student Aid (FAFSA).
 It’s not just for student loans; it’s also what the federal government, state government, schools, and non-profit organizations use when determining eligibility for grants.
 Grants are typically based on financial need, and they don’t need to be repaid.

 2. Scholarships

-3. School aid
+3. School Aid

-Other federal loans can be useful alternatives to Parent PLUS Loans.
-Depending on your child’s financial need and student status, they may qualify for Direct Subsidized or Direct Unsubsidized Loans.
-Unlike Parent PLUS Loans, Direct Subsidized and Unsubsidized Loans are in the child’s name.
+Unlike Parent PLUS loans, Direct Subsidized and Unsubsidized loans are in the child’s name.
 As a parent, you have no obligation to repay the loan, and it won’t show up on your credit report.
-And Direct Subsidized and Unsubsidized Loans have lower interest rates and fees than Parent PLUS Loans.
-If your child qualifies for Direct Subsidized Loans, the federal government will even cover the interest that accrues while your child is in college, for six months after they leave school or graduate, and during periods of deferment.
+These loans also have lower interest rates and fees than Parent PLUS loans.
+If your child qualifies for Direct Subsidized loans, the federal government will even cover the interest that accrues while your child is in college, for six months after they leave school or graduate, and during periods of deferment.

-When considering other options besides Parent PLUS Loans, think about private student loans.
-You can use private parent loans or undergraduate loans to pay for college.
-While they don’t have the same benefits as federal student loans, there may be some advantages to using private loans.
 Private parent loans may have lower interest rates and fees than Parent PLUS Loans, and you can choose a loan term that suits your budget.
 With a private undergraduate loan, your child can apply for a loan on their own and choose between fixed and variable interest rates.
 However, you may have to co-sign their loan application if they don’t have a job or good credit.
-If you decide that private student loans make sense for your situation, use ELFI’s Find My Rate tool to get a rate quote without affecting your credit score.*